andrewt0301/hse-acos-course/docs/part1ca/01_Introduction/bash.md

 Unix-based systems (such as Linux and MacOS) provide utility programs to perform various systems tasks.
 These utilities are via command-line interface.
 Bash is command-line processor and language used to execute these command.
 Bash is supported in Linux and MacOS.
-In Windows, apratial support is implemented in Git Bash.
+In Windows, a partial support is implemented in Git Bash.
 Also, come of the commands are implemented in Terminal of JetBrains IDEs (PyCharm, IntelliJ IDEA, CLion, etc.).

 # Main Bash commands